Renault Scenic review

 • -Some cheap plastics

-You sit higher up in the Renault Scenic E-Tech than you do in the relatively low-slung Kia EV6 but not quite as high as you do in the Tesla Model Y. Even so, you have a clear view over the low dashboard and the bonnet, although the wide front windscreen pillars do hamper your view out at junctions and roundabouts.
+You sit higher up in the Renault Scenic than in the relatively low-slung Kia EV6 but not quite as high as you do in the Tesla Model Y. Even so, you have a clear view over the low dashboard and the bonnet.
+The chunky windscreen pillars hamper your view a little at junctions and roundabouts.

-You get plenty of features, including standard Android Auto and Apple CarPlay smartphone mirroring.
-A Google-based system is used for the voice control function and you get built-in Google Maps for sat-nav
+You get plenty of features, including Android Auto and Apple CarPlay smartphone mirroring.
+The Google-based operating system features a great voice control function and you get a built-in sat-nav powered by Google Maps.
+Range-topping Iconic trim includes a Harman Kardon sound system that provides plenty of punch and good quality audio.

-Material wise, the Scenic is quite impressive and you’ll find plenty of padded fabric and faux-leather on the dashboard and doors, with fabric also lining the windscreen pillars and roof.
-There are scratchy plastics in a few areas, including on the front door tops, but overall there’s much less than in the Hyundai Ioniq 5 and Kia EV6.
+What about interior quality?
+Well, you’ll find plenty of padded fabric and faux-leather on the dashboard and doors, with fabric also lining the windscreen pillars and roof.
+There are hard and scratchy plastics in a few areas but less overall than in a Hyundai Ioniq 5 or Kia EV6.
+The Model Y's interior features some plusher materials, but doesn't feel any better constructed.

-Iconic trim cars get a very clever panoramic glass sunroof with an integrated tint called Solarbay, which allows you to switch from a see-through glass roof to an opaque one at the press of a button.
-You can pick which sections of the roof to tint so, for example, children in the back are protected from bright sunlight while the front remains well lit.
+Iconic trim Scenics get a panoramic glass sunroof with an integrated tint called Solarbay, which allows you to switch from a see-through glass roof to an opaque one at the touch of a button.
+You can even choose which sections of the roof to tint so, for example, you can keep children in the back shaded from bright sunlight while letting the sun into the front seat area.

 Passenger & boot space